-To avoid posing any unnecessary additional risk to your children, ensure that child restraints, also called car seats, are installed correctly or you may potentially compromise their performance in a crash.
+Avoid posing any unnecessary additional risk to your children!
+So ensure that you install child restraints, in other words car seats, correctly.
+Othewise you may potentially compromise their performance in a crash.

-And while most of us recognise that children’s car seats are there to provide protection in a crash and increase safety, do we all know how to use them properly?
+While most of us recognise that children’s car seats are there to provide protection in a crash and increase safety.
+But do we all know how to use them properly?

 To help get you on the right track, here are tips for installing a child restraint or children’s car seats.
 Remember, if in any doubt, ask for help from a professional installer of car seats.
 Your children’s lives could depend on it.